harshkrishna17/Football-Data-Visualizations/README.md

-# Football Articles & Projects
+# Football Articles
-Here is a list of all the articles and projects I have worked on with or without data analysis.
+Here is a list of all the articles I have written.

 -> Scouting Reports